Hlanden/MatchDJ/README.md

 # MatchDJ
+Application for playing songs for handball matches using spotify.

 Under development.
 Bugs may occur.
 Executables are only available on Windows and Ubuntu.

 **Please feel free to contribute to the project if you find any bugs :)**